ccmpbll/ccmpbll.github.io/tools-and-tech/home-lab.md

 # Home Lab Gear and Software

 ## Compute/Storage Hardware
 I use a custom built server runing Unraid.
-I've been using Unraid since 2009 and it's consistently gotten better year over year.
-It comes with a Docker engine built in, the ability to use KVM for virtual machines, and a huge community.
+I've been using Unraid since 2009 and it has consistently gotten better year over year.
+It comes with a Docker engine built in, the ability to use KVM for virtual machines, and a huge community behind it.
 I highly recommend it.
 I'll eventually add more detail here on the hardware and how I use this.

 ## Network Hardware
 - Cisco 2960X-24PSQ-L - Main rack switch